-Join your fellow road safety advocates on Thursday, May 15 at 5pm in Center City Philly for our Spring Friend/Fund Raiser.
+Join your fellow road safety advocates on Thursday, September 25 at 6:30pm in Society Hill for our Fall Friend/Fund Raiser.

 In 2024, Philadelphia lost 125 people in preventable crashes, a rate of road violence that is 3x as high as NYC’s.
-More must be done.
+Other states have done more to legalize life-saving technologies (e.g., speed cameras, hit-and-run alert systems, local radar) and road designs (e.g., parking protected bike lanes) that save lives.

-Come and learn about PA SAFE ROADS PAC and our legislative agenda.
-We’ll tell you about the continue expansion of speed safety cameras in Philadelphia (Broad Street later this year!) and our efforts to make parking protected bike lanes legal on PennDOT roads.
+Come out on September 25 to reconnect with old friends, meet folks who are joining our movement, and learn more about PA SAFE ROADS PAC and our legislative agenda.
+We’ll tell you about the continued expansion of speed safety cameras in Philadelphia (Broad Street later this year!) and our efforts to legalize parking protected bike lanes and create an alert system for hit and runs.

-Light refreshments and snacks will be provided.
-Anything you are willing to donate, whether before or during the event, is greatly appreciated.
-If you are not able to give at this time, we would still love to see you and connect at the event!
-You can register and/or donate for the event here.
+Refreshments and snacks will be provided.
+Anything you are willing to donate, whether before or during the event, is appreciated.
+If you are unable to give, please attend and learn more about us!

-The event is within walking distance of the trolley lines, multiple bus routes, and Suburban Regional Rail station.
+The event is within walking distance of the Market Frankford 2nd St L stop, multiple bus routes, and Jefferson Regional Rail station.
+For those choosing to drive, the closest parking garage is at 215 Lombard St.

 PA Safe Roads PAC is a political action committee dedicated to saving lives and preventing deaths on Pennsylvania’s roads and highways.
 We were instrumental to the recent expansion of speed camera legislation and are fighting now to make parking-protected bike lanes legal in Pennsylvania.
 Yes, in fact, parking-protected bike lanes are illegal on PennDOT roads.
 Learn more about why this is here.